 Some Pittsburgh hotels treat your four legged friend like royalty.

-The weather is warming up and Pittsburghers are wagging their tails.
-But for one reason above all: our four-legged friends are returning from winter hibernation to take the city's streets.
 If you are planning a city trip with your doggy friend, you have come to the right place.
 Most of Pittsburgh hotels are pet-friendly!
 Check out the different hubs in the city where you and your pup can rest your tails at night.

 This spot is quite the treat.
 At the Kimpton Hotel Monaco you and your pooch are welcomed with a tray of doggy hors d'oeuvres and smiles.
 This home away from home is decorated in vibrant colors, chic furniture, and lavish hangouts.
 Thought it couldn't get better?
 No need to travel with a dog bed, or even doggy food dishes!
 The Monaco has you covered.
 The staff will make sure to get to know your pup by name because they are a VIP (Very Important Pup).
 As this hotel is one of the trendiest spots to stay in Pittsburgh, being pet-friendly with no fee, is quite the bonus!